 In such cases, the birthing physician or nurse and/or the hospital can be held liable.

 Recovering Damages for Shoulder Dystocia Injuries in Georgia

 Hospitals vigorously defend shoulder dystocia lawsuits.
 In order to recover your rightful compensation, you’ll need help from an attorney who has a proven track record of success in medical malpractice cases.

-If you hire the legal team at the Grant Law Office, we will use strong evidence to prove that the birthing doctor or nurse failed to act to the best of his/her abilities to uphold the standard of care expected of him/her, and that his/her negligence contributed to your child’s injuries.
+If you hire Grant Law Office, we will use strong evidence to prove that the birthing team failed to act to the best of their abilities to uphold the standard of care expected of them, and that their negligence contributed to your child’s injuries.
 Such evidence may include:

 - Medical records from labor and delivery

 - Testimony from witnesses of the birth

 Doctors and other medical staff in the delivery room have a duty to ensure the safety of both mother and child.
 Failure to do so is grounds for legal action.
 If you feel your child has suffered a birth injury due to negligence, you have the right to take action.